stevenc49/stevenc49.github.io/_problems/mergeKSortedLinkedLists.md

 1) Push all elements into a minHeap.
 2) Pop them out and create a new linked list.

+time is O(n*logk) where n=total number of elements in k list space is O(n) to hold all elements in minHeap

 {% highlight python %}

 def mergeKLists(self, lists):